-- 1. In the Tool Properties view, click on the Brush Presets menu button $\begin{array}{c} \end{array}$. - 2.
+- 1. In the Tool Properties view, open the Brush Presets 🗐 menu. - 2.
 Select one of the following options: - Small Thumbnail: Displays presets in a grid of small thumbnails with a preview of their tip. - Large Thumbnail: Displays presets in a grid of big thumbnails, with their name and a preview of their tip. - Stroke View: Displays presets in a list, with their name and a preview of a stroke done with each preset.
-This is the default setting.